 Tudor Place is among the foremost Federal-era mansions in the nation, designed by William Thornton, architect of the U.S. Capitol.
-The house's owner, Thomas Peter and his wife, Martha Parke Custis Peter had significant connections to the Washington, Custis, and Lee families.
-Thomas Peter served as the mayor of Georgetown from 1789-1798 and Martha Park Custis was the granddaughter of Martha Washington.
+The house's owner, Thomas Peter, and his wife, Martha Parke Custis Peter, had significant connections to the Washington, Custis, and Lee families.
+Thomas Peter served as the mayor of Georgetown from 1789 to 1798, and Martha Park Custis was the granddaughter of Martha Washington.
 Construction of the house began circa 1794, was completed circa 1815, and was financed by an inheritance from the President.

-DC designation: November 8, 1964
+DC Inventory: November 8, 1964

-National Register listing: October 15, 1966
+National Register: October 15, 1966